-During the three months ended March 31, 2011, we:
+During the six months ended June 30, 2011, we:

-- had net borrowings of euro 80 million (\$113.3 million when borrowed) on Kronos' European credit facility; - redeemed euro 80 million of KII's euro 400 million 6.5% Senior Secured Notes; - repaid the \$3.0 million outstanding balance on CompX's bank credit facility; - repaid \$4.2 million on CompX promissory note payable to TIMET; - paid a quarterly dividend to stockholders of \$.10 per share for an aggregate dividend of \$11.4 million; and - our subsidiary Kronos acquired our stock, which we account for as treasury stock, in market transactions for \$3.7 million.
+- borrowed €80 million (\$113.3 million when borrowed) on Kronos' European credit facility, with subsequent repayments of €45 million (\$65.1 million when repaid); - redeemed €80 million of KII's €400 million 6.5% Senior Secured Notes for an aggregate of \$115.7 million, including a \$2.5 million call premium; - repaid the \$3.0 million outstanding balance on CompX's bank credit facility; - repaid \$4.5 million on CompX promissory note payable to TIMET; - paid a quarterly dividend to stockholders of \$.10 per share in the first quarter of 2011 and \$.125 per share in the second quarter of 2011 for an aggregate dividend of \$25.5 million; and - our subsidiary Kronos acquired .5 million shares of our stock, which we account for as treasury stock, in market transactions for \$9.5 million.

-Distributions to noncontrolling interest in subsidiaries in the first quarter of 2011 are primarily comprised of CompX dividends paid to shareholders other than NL, NL dividends paid to shareholders other than us and Kronos dividends paid to shareholders other than NL or us.
+Distributions to noncontrolling interest in subsidiaries in the first six months of 2011 are primarily comprised of CompX dividends paid to shareholders other than NL, NL dividends paid to shareholders other than us and Kronos dividends paid to shareholders other than NL or us.